GhostKellz/reaper-rs/INSTALL.md

 ```

 - All install/upgrade logic is now async/parallel and does not use yay/paru fallback.
-- See README.md and COMMANDS.md for the latest CLI options and features.
+- See README.md and COMMANDS.md for the latest CLI options and features. testing.

 ## Binary Releases